 - Fitting airflow indicators greatly improves the safety of personnel using an LEV or Industrial Ventilation system.

-… but fitting them can be a hassle.
+… but fitting them can be a real hassle.

 The problem is that most airflow indicators are generic mechanical pressure gauges, and are supplied with a preset measurement range.
 They often have fixed green and red regions, but the significance of the region boundaries is not always clear.

-Using these time-proven devices is perfectly acceptable, but a successful installation requires you to
+Using these time-proven devices is better than not fitting airflow indicators at all, but a successful installation requires you to

-- measure the static pressure at each exhaust point
+- measure the static pressure at each exhaust point, then

-- order the correct gauge for each point
+- order the correct gauge for each point, then

 - fit the correct gauge to the correct point.

 … which is complex, repetitive, time-consuming and TEDIOUS.

 At Monitair, we believe that the best way to show LEV users that their environment is safe to work in, is to use an airflow indicator, or LEV monitor, which has been specifically designed and manufactured for LEV systems.
 It should be quick and easy to set up as the LEV is being installed and commissioned, or just as easily retro-fitted to existing installations.

 The result is the Chevron, a user-friendly, highly visible, microprocessor-controlled electronic airflow indicator, which instantly shows if the industrial ventilation is working as it should.